Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Scaling Up Bayesian UQ with Neural Networks

 Next, we combine all the techniques discussed above to speed up Bayesian UQ for inverse problems.
-More specifically, our main method is composed of the following three stages: \begin{enumerate}[itemsep=0pt] \item {\bf Calibration}: collect $JN$ samples $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j,n}$ from EKI or EKS procedure; \item {\bf Emulation}: build an emulator of the forward mapping $\mG^e$ based on $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j,n}$ (and extract $D\mG^e$) using CNN; train an AE $(\phi,\psi)$ based on $\{u_n^{(j)}\}_{j,n}$; \item {\bf Sampling}: run approximate MCMC based on emulation to propose $u'$ from $u$: \begin{enumerate}[itemsep=0pt,label=\roman*)] \item obtain the projection of $u$ by $u_L = \phi(u)$; \item propose $u'_L$ from $u_L$ by $\infty$-MCMC (with $\Phi^e_r$ and $D\Phi^e_r$) in the latent space $\mbX_L$; \item obtain the sample $u' = \psi(u'_L)$ \end{enumerate} \end{enumerate} In the class of $\infty$-MCMC, we can use the emulated potential and its derivative instead of the faithful evalutions.
+More specifically, our main method is composed of the following three stages: \begin{enumerate}[itemsep=0pt] \item {\bf Calibration}: collect $JN$ samples $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j,n}$ from EKI or EKS procedure; \item {\bf Emulation}: build an emulator of the forward mapping $\mG^e$ based on $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j,n}$ (and extract $D\mG^e$) using CNN; train an AE $(\phi,\psi)$ based on $\{u_n^{(j)}\}_{j,n}$; \item {\bf Sampling}: run approximate MCMC based on emulation to propose $u'$ from $u$: \begin{enumerate}[noitemsep,label=\roman*)] \item obtain the projection of $u$ by $u_L = \phi(u)$; \item propose $u'_L$ from $u_L$ by $\infty$-MCMC (with $\Phi^e_r$ and $D\Phi^e_r$) in the latent space $\mbX_L$; \item obtain the sample $u' = \psi(u'_L)$ \end{enumerate} \end{enumerate} Within the class of $\infty$-MCMC, we can use the emulated potential and its derivative instead of exact calculation.
 We refer to the resulting algorithms as \emph{emulative $\infty$-MCMC (e-MCMC)}.
 Further, we can use AE to project these approximate MCMC into low-dimensional latent space.
-We denote these algorithms as \emph{dimension-reduced emulative autoencoder $\infty$-MCMC (DREAM)}.
-Figure \ref{fig:algs} illustrates the relationship among the quantities involved in these MCMC algorithms.
-For example, the mapping $u_L\mapsto D\Phi^e_r(u_L)$ (dashed brown arrow) is not directly calculated, but we could combine the decoder $\psi$ (thick solid yellow arrow), emulated gradient $u\mapsto D\Phi^e(u)$ (dashed violet arrow), and left multiplying Jacobian matrix $(d\psi)^T$ (solid violet arrow).
+We denote these algorithms as \emph{dimension-reduced emulative autoencoder $\infty$-MCMC (DREAMC)}.
+Figure \ref{fig:algs} illustrates the relationship among various quantities involved in these MCMC algorithms.

 We note that if we accept/reject proposals $u'_L$ in the latent space with $\Phi^e_r$, then there is no need to traverse between the original space and the latent space constantly.
-The chain can mainly stay in the latent space $\mbX_L$ to collect samples $\{u_L\}$, as shown in the bottom level of Figure \ref{fig:algs}, and only needs to go back to the original space $\mbX$ when relevant emulated quantities are needed.
-In the following, we describe the details of DREAM algorithms.
+The chain can mainly stay in the latent space $\mbX_L$ to collect samples $\{u_L\}$, as shown in the bottom level of Figure \ref{fig:algs}, and move back to the original space $\mbX$ when relevant emulated quantities are needed.
+In the following, we describe the details of DREAMC algorithms.